-- 1. Log in to the NES Administrator Console with an account that is an NES Administrator. - 2.
-From the navigation bar, select Policies.

-The Policies page appears with a table that displays a list of existing group and individual policies. - 3.
-In the Group Policies pane, select the policy from the list.
-The Edit Policy window appears. - 4.
-If the policy that you want to delete is active, then clear the Is Active option. - 5.
-Click Delete. - 6.
-On the Delete Group Policy window, click Delete.
+- From the navigation bar, select Policies.
+The Group Policy page appears with a table that displays a list of existing policies. - 2.
+If the policy that you want to delete is active, edit the policy, and then clear the Is Active option. - 3.
+Edit one of the remaining policies and select the Is Active option.